p-svacha/ProceduralTextGeneration/README.md

 Currently there are 3 different generation methods: Markov Chains, Convolutional Neural Networks (CNN) and a "Person Generator"

 # How to Use
-To test the generators, simply run the projects and apply the filters and settings to the generators.
+To use the generators, simply run **Builds/ProceduralTextGeneration.exe** and chose the desired generators, attributes and filters.
+Use the big, green "Generate" buttons to generate outputs.
+Enjoy :)